dillera/Discord-Status-Changer/README.md

 WARNING: Selfbots are against Discord's TOS and can get you banned!
 (Not my fault if you get banned)

+To run the bot open PowerShell in the folder and type `node index.js`.

 You can change the prefix where it says:
 ```javascript
 const prefix = '!';